swiftlang/swift-evolution/proposals/0516-iterable.md

 generally require use of lifetime annotations or enabling of the experimental feature (unless the user intends to e.g. return the iterator out of a function).

-Algorithms written as extensions on `BorrowingSequence` should similarly not commonly need use of lifetime annotations.
+Algorithms written as extensions on `Iterable` should similarly not commonly need use of lifetime annotations.

 ### `for`-`in` loop desugaring when both protocols are available

-In order to preserve the performance and semantics of existing code that uses `for`-`in` loops, the generated code will only use borrowing iteration for types that _only_ conform to `BorrowingSequence`, or in contexts where only `BorrowingSequence` conformance can be assured.
+In order to preserve the performance and semantics of existing code that uses `for`-`in` loops, the generated code will only use borrowing iteration for types that _only_ conform to `Iterable`, or in contexts where only `Iterable` conformance can be assured.

-Existing code written with types that conform to both `BorrowingSequence` and `Sequence` will call the `makeIterator()` method and iterate over each element using that approach.
+Existing code written with types that conform to both `Iterable` and `Sequence` will call the `makeIterator()` method and iterate over each element using that approach.

 In effect, this means that `InlineArray` and the span types will be the only ones to use borrowing iteration.
-Types like `Array`, if given conformance to `BorrowingSequence`, would continue to use the element-wise `Sequence`-based iteration model that they use today.
+Types like `Array`, if given conformance to `Iterable`, would continue to use the element-wise `Sequence`-based iteration model for existing code that they use today.

 ## Source compatibility

-This proposal introduces a new protocol, `BorrowingSequence`.
-Existing conformers to `Sequence` can also implement `BorrowingSequence` by simply declaring their conformance.
+This proposal introduces the new protocols `Iterable` and `IterableIteratorProtocol`, as well as additional supporting types.
+Existing conformers to `Sequence` can also implement `Iterable` by simply declaring their conformance.
 This is entirely source compatible.

 ## ABI compatibility

-This proposal adds two new protocols, the `BorrowingIteratorAdapter` type, and conformances for the span and `InlineArray` types to the standard library ABI.
+This proposal adds two new protocols, the `SpanIterator` and `IterableIteratorAdapter` types, and  conformances for the span and `InlineArray` types to the standard library ABI.
-An [upcoming proposal][reparenting] will provide a language feature allowing re-parenting of the `Sequence` protocol with `BorrowingSequence`, and a follow-up proposal to this one will include that re-parenting and additional standard library API.

 ## Future directions

-### Modifying `Sequence` to extend `BorrowingSequence`

-A future proposal will provide the details of allowing re-parenting of a protocol in an ABI compatible way, along with a modification of the existing `Sequence` proposal to make it extend the new `BorrowingSequence` protocol proposed here.
-The insertion of `BorrowingSequence` into the existing `Sequence` protocol hierarchy will allow for algorithms that target both copyable and noncopyable sequences.

 ### Other forms of iteration